AmadeusRelay/AmadeusRelayFrontend/README.md

 	this.zeroEx = new ZeroEx(web3.currentProvider);
 }
 ```
-Metamask exposes the standart Ethereum web3 API, so we don't have to declare it before.
-The currentProvider returns the provider that is set in your metamask, and is expected to be a kovan provider.
+The ZeroEx must receive an [Web3 object](https://github.com/ethereum/wiki/wiki/Javascript-API) with access to your account.
+As the demo version is using Metamask, it exposes the standart Ethereum web3 API, so we don't have to declare it before.
+The currentProvider returns the provider that is set in your metamask, making sure the api and client are in the same network.

 ### STEP 1: GET token_pairs